 This might be a time to think about the power and symbolism of the eyes.
 Some say they are the entry place to a person’s soul.
 Here we see the rope-like pattern being made in the soft coil of clay being added to the object.
 The mouth does not look happy.

 There are a number of small statues called Dogu.
 As Joseph Campbell once wrote: “Take, for example, a pencil, ashtray, anything, and holding it before you in both hands (in this case looking at dogu), regard it for awhile.
 Forgetting its name and use, yet continuing to regard it, ask yourself seriously, What is it?
 Its dimension of wonder opens, for the mystery of the being of that thing is identical with the mystery of the being of the universe, and yourself.”

 It is these figures that Joseph Campbell was talking about.

-This particular figure seems to be wearing the costume of a nobel as seen in films about ancient Japan.
-The set and stance is strong and well balanced.
+This particular figure seems to be wearing the costume of a noble person as seen in films about ancient Japan.
+The set and stance are strong and well balanced.
 One of the unique things which we will see over and over is the design of the eye.